pypeit/PypeIt/doc/dev/mosfireframes.rst

 The primary typing of MOSFIRE frames is performed by :func:`pypeit.spectrographs.keck_mosfire.KeckMOSFIRESpectrograph.check_frame_type`.
 This function checks the values of various header keywords against a set of criteria used to classify the frame type.
-The headers cards required for the frame-typing and their associated keyword (when available) in the :class:`~pypeit.metadata.PypeItMetaData` object are:
+The header cards required for the frame-typing and their associated keyword (when available) in the :class:`~pypeit.metadata.PypeItMetaData` object are: